Melih Ulueren

-Melih Ulueren (born November 14, 1955, İzmir, Turkey) is a Turkish diplomat and ambassador.
-He was the Turkish Ambassador and Permanent Representative to Nigeria.
+Melih Ulueren (born 14 November 1955 in İzmir, Turkey) is a Turkish diplomat and ambassador.
+He was the Turkish ambassador to Nigeria.

 He attended and graduated from the Ankara University with a major in the Department of International Relations in 1979.
-In 1980, Ulueren joined the Ministry of Treasury and the subsequently was assigned to the Ministry of Foreign Affairs, Ankara in 1982.
-Between 2008-2009, he was elected by the Council of Europe as a member of the Bureau of the European Committee of Migration (CDMG) and conducted the readmission agreement negotiations with the European Union.
+In 1980, Ulueren joined the Ministry of Treasury and the subsequently was assigned to the Ministry of Foreign Affairs, Ankara, in 1982.
+Between 2008 and 2009, he was elected by the Council of Europe as a member of the Bureau of the European Committee of Migration (CDMG) and conducted the readmission agreement negotiations with the European Union.